A group of people sitting on a stone wall.

 The University of Sydney

 Joseph Lehner is a Lecturer in Archaeology at The University of Sydney and Australian Research Council Discovery Early Career Award Fellow.
 He finished his PhD at the UCLA Cotsen Institute of Archaeology and is a past Alexander von Humboldt German Chancellor Fellow at the University of Tübingen and a Senior Fellow at the Research Center for Anatolian Civilizations at Koç University in Istanbul.
-He conducts extensive field work in Turkey and Oman, and has been involved in projects elsewhere in Egypt, Ethiopia, India, Australia, and Arctic North America.
+He conducts extensive field work in Türkiye and Oman, and has been involved in projects elsewhere in Egypt, Ethiopia, India, Australia, and Arctic North America.
 His research focuses on the social, environmental, and cultural impacts of strategic resource management, in particular mining and metallurgy.

-Associate Director
+Associate Directors

 A woman with glasses and a backpack walking down a dirt road.